bmurphy1-devbootcamp/p2-simon-ajax/README.md

 p2-simon-ajax
 =============

-This challenge was to dd jQuery to the provided Sinatra Shell for a simple Simon Says game.
+This challenge was to add jQuery to the provided Sinatra Shell for a simple Simon Says game.
 Each new color is added after the user clicks the "Click Me' button.

 Modify the shell code to implement the following functionality: